-A total of thirty-seven (37) paddock trees were recorded within the Development site boundary and a further eleven (11) within the intersection upgrade area.
-Twenty-six (26) of these trees occur within the final design area; of which twelve (12) are hollow bearing (refer to Figure 3-1).
+A total of thirty-seven paddock trees were recorded within the Development site boundary.
+Twenty-six (26) of these trees occur within the final design area, of which twelve (12) are hollow bearing (refer to Figure 3-1).
 No hollow bearing trees were identified in the planted native woodland areas.
-Within the intersection upgrade area five (5) hollow bearing trees were noted (refer to Figure 3-2).